globocom/simple-virtuoso-migrate/README.md

 Understanding how it works
 ---

-virtuoso-migrate is a ontology versioning and migration tool inspired on simple-db-migrate.
+virtuoso-migrate is an ontology versioning and migration tool inspired on simple-db-migrate.

 This tool helps you to manage and track your ontology changes.